Rockies vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

-- Sportsbooks have not installed the Rockies as the favorite in any of their last 10 games.
+- The Rockies have played as the underdog in nine of their past 10 games and have gone 2-7 in those contests.

-- When it comes to hitting the over, the Rockies and their opponents are 6-4-0 in their last 10 games with a total.
+- In their last 10 games with an over/under, the Rockies and their opponents have combined to eclipse the total six times.

-- Over their last 10 games, the Rockies are 2-2-0 against the spread.
+- The Rockies' record against the spread is 2-2-0 over their previous 10 contests (oddsmakers set spreads in four of those matchups).
+Colorado's last three contests have gone over the total, and the average over/under during that stretch was 12.2.

 Rockies Betting Records & Stats